mabiloft/wear_os_rotary_plugin/README.md

 #### Parameters

-- `controller` (required): The [ScrollController] shared between the scrollbar and scrollable widget
-- `child` (required): The child widget to display with the scrollbar overlay
+- `builder` (required): Builder function that receives a [RotaryScrollController] and builds the scrollable widget.
+The controller is automatically created and managed by the widget.
 - `autoHide` (default: `true`): Whether to automatically hide the scrollbar after scrolling stops
 - `threshold` (default: `0.2`): Threshold to avoid jittering when scrolling
 - `bezelCorrection` (default: `0.5`): Bezel correction factor for Samsung devices